 You can remove a Send's password at any time using the Remove Password menu option.
 Removing a Send's password will not require you to enter the previous password.

-By default, Send objects will display the email address of the Sender to recipients:
+By default, Sends will display the email address of the sender to recipients:

-Toggle the Hide my email address from recipients option to remove your email address from the Send object.
-Send recipients can still validate the trustworthiness of of expected Sends by cross-referencing the Send link with their Sender.
-Hidden-email Send objects will issue a warning to recipients encouraging them to do so:
+Toggle the Hide my email address from recipients option to remove your email address from the Send.
+Recipients can still validate the trustworthiness of expected Sends by cross-referencing the Send link with their sender.
+Hidden-email send objects will issue a warning to recipients encouraging them to do so:

 For text Sends, toggle the When accessing the Send, hide the text by default option to require recipients to Toggle Visibility in order to see its contents.
-Hiding the text on a Send is a good way to ensure the contents of a Send aren't exposed to unintentional onlookers:
+Hiding the text is a good way to ensure the information in it is not exposed to unintentional onlookers: